portworx/px-dev/install_run_ubuntu.md

  - Example: https://[username]:[password]@[string].dblayer.com:[port]
   - If you are using Compose.IO, the connection string might end with [port]/v2/keys.
 Please omit the /v2/keys for now.

 You only need to do this etcd step once.
-You can use the same etcd service for multiple PX-Lite clusters.
+You can use the same etcd service for multiple PX-Dev clusters.

-## Install Portworx PX-Lite
+## Install Portworx PX-Dev

-### Step 1: Download the PX-Lite Container
+### Step 1: Download the PX-Dev Container
 From the SSH window for the server:
 * Log in to Docker Hub.
  * ```# sudo docker login -u [user] -p [password]```
-* Pull PX-Lite.
+* Pull PX-Dev.
- * ```# sudo docker pull portworx/px-lite```
+ * ```# sudo docker pull portworx/px-dev```

 ### Step 2: View disks on servers (optional)
-PX-Lite pools the storage devices on your local server and creates a global capacity for containers.
+PX-Dev pools the storage devices on your local server and creates a global capacity for containers.
 We will use the two non-root storage devices (```/dev/xvdb```, ```/dev/xvdc```) from our first step in Prerequisites.

-Important: Back up any data on storage devices that will be pooled by PX-Lite.
+Important: Back up any data on storage devices that will be pooled by PX-Dev.
 Storage devices will be reformatted!

 To view the storage devices on your server:
 * Command line: run ```# lsblk```